ROCm/HIP/docs/reference/programming_model.rst

   .. deprecated:: 5.0

+    The performance hit of implementing cooperative groups spanning multiple devices proved to outweigh the provided convenience, hence the use of Multi Grid is discouraged.
 * Same as the :ref:`inherent_thread_model` Grid entity.
 The ability to synchronize over a grid requires the kernel to be launched using the Cooperative Groups API.